nickbrandt/GitLab/doc/user/project/repository/file_finder.md

 > [Introduced][gh-9889] in GitLab 8.4.

-The file finder feature allows you to quickly shortcut your way when you are searching for a file in a repository using the GitLab UI.
+The file finder feature allows you to search for a file in a repository using the GitLab UI.

 You can find the **Find File** button when in the **Files** section of a project.